infinum/frontend-handbook/React/Recipes/Session Handling.md

 ## Session model

 Most of the application we build have some kind of a login and protected pages.
 To make this possible, we use sessions.
-Using Datx, let's create a session model class.
+Using DatX, let's create a session model class.

 ```ts
 import { Model, prop } from 'datx';